Learn about actual and potential costs

 What should my Travel Management Software RFP include?

 Buyers should reference the Benchmark Price and Total Cost of Ownership sections of this report for assistance in creating a budget.

-Buyers should specify their budget for the travel management software.
+Buyers should specify their budget for the travel management software and for booking fees.

 Buyers should select vendors based on their ability to meet the desired features requested in the RFP.